AlexejLiebenthal/wildfly-poc/README.md

 # Wildfly POC

 This is a case study, how Wildfly could be used in modern (cloud native) application development.
-Therefor I like to test several simple use cases with Wildfly-Jar-Maven-Plugin, Galleon Provisioning, JakartaEE8, MicroProfile, Kafka, Reactive Programming.
+Therefore I like to test several simple use cases with Wildfly-Jar-Maven-Plugin, Galleon Provisioning, JakartaEE8, MicroProfile, Kafka, Reactive Programming.

 ## Local

-Locally you can start a test instance of Kafka/Zookeeper with `docker compose up`.
+Locally you can start a test instance of Kafka/Zookeeper/React-Frontend with `docker compose up`.
-Then you can develop the application with `mvn wildfly-jar:dev-watch`.
+Then you can develop the Wildfly JEE application locally with `mvn wildfly-jar:dev-watch [-pDebug]`.

 ## Remote